firasl/BoCF/README.md

     inteltau = INTEL_TAU_DATASET(**dataset_params)
     inteltau.set_subsets_splits()

-**2/** for each fold, we generate the split using the configuration file:
+**2/** For each fold, we generate the split using the configuration file:

     partition,ground_truths = inteltau.get_train__test_10folds(fold)

-**3/** we augment the training and validation data relative to the current fold and save the augmented dataset relative to the fild in the aug_path.
+**3/** We augment the training and validation data relative to the current fold and save the augmented dataset relative to the fild in the aug_path.
 Note1:  This step is only excuted in case the augmented dataset folder does not exist.
 Note2: Don't stop the code in the middle of this step.
 In case the code was stopped before this step is finished, the aug_path folder needs to be deleted manually.